About this listing

 I am in a scenic part of Boston with a couple big parks nearby, and Jamaica Pond, where you can rent a sail boat or jog the paved perimeter path, within a mile away.

 Here is a clue to my personality: Favorite singers are Judy Collins, Ari Hest, Miguel Bose and the British rock band, James.

 My top favorite places to travel to are Oaxaca, Mexico and Budapest, Hungary.
 In years gone by, I have had repeated trips to Paris and to Tunisia, also.

 These days I am mostly home, spending a lot of time in front of my iMac, writing copy, filling orders or coding for websites.

 I encourage you to use my kitchen, cooking and laundry facilities.
 There is no additional charge to use the washer/dryer in the basement.

 No smoking, inside or outside.
 Come home as late as you want.
 If you come home stumbling drunk, it's OK the first time.
-If you do it again, you'll get a lecture.
+If you do it again, and you wake up me or the neighbors downstairs, you'll get a lecture.
 (Just so you know . . . )